marcoHomeStudio/ESP8266_4Output-OTA-with-Arduino-IDE/README.md

 False= Device normal mode, the device start in wifi station mode and the device parameters are read and apply from the coinfig.json file.

 # To do
 I will improve the following in the future.

  1. Implementing my own OTA interface to be able to automatically redirect to the Home page after successful update
- 2. Simplifying the Json string structure for serialization and deserialization both on client side and server side.
  3. Possibility to choose a Friendly name for the output in the setup page.
  4. Possibility to revert the output state 0 for HIGH" and 1 for "LOW"
  5. (maybe) implementing TLS connection for the MQTT broker